LivingLogic/LivingLogic.Python.xist/README.rst

 *	:mod:`ll.url` provides classes for parsing and constructing RFC 2396 compliant URLs.

-*	:mod:`ll.xpit` is a module that makes it possible to embed Python expressions in text (as XML style processing instructions).

 *	:mod:`ll.ul4c` is compiler for a templating language with similar capabilities to `Django's templating language`__. ``UL4`` templates are compiled to an internal bytecode format, which makes it possible to implement template